pink0D/CameraBrick/README.md

+_This is legacy CameraBrick version.
+For the latest version, please refer to [main branch](https://github.com/pink0D/CameraBrick)_

 # CameraBrick

 ESP32-CAM adaptation for use as an FPV camera with LEGO Technic / Power Functions.
 This repo includes PCB files and modified code from CameraWebServer.
 Main differences include: